javierarce/kickstarter-backer-scrapper/README.md

 ### What to do next?

-You could use [node-batch-geocoder](https://github.com/javierarce/node-batch-geocoder) to geocode the locations :)
+You could use [node-batch-geocoder](https://github.com/javierarce/node-batch-geocoder) to geocode the locations.
+You could also use [CartoDB](http://cartodb.com) to create a cool map.